 - Click here to see the instructions that come with the faux tin ceiling panels from the manufacturer.
 They also go over how to apply the tiles if you have popcorn ceilings.

-Step One: Gather your materials.
+Gather your materials.
 You’ll need a straight razor, scissors, tape measure, chalk line reel, straight edge, and the recommended construction adhesive.
 It bonds almost instantly with some pressure and it’s repositionable for up to 15 minutes.
 You’ll use a little less than 1/2 a tube of adhesive per panel.

 Grab yourself a drop cloth to protect the floors and a wet rag to wipe off excess adhesive.

-Step Two: Find the center of your ceiling and mark it in both directions by either snapping a chalk line or marking it with a straight edge and pencil.
+Find the center of your ceiling and mark it in both directions by either snapping a chalk line or marking it with a straight edge and pencil.

-Step Three: Apply the adhesive to the ceiling.
+Apply the adhesive to the ceiling.
 Put enough for one or two panels at a time.
 You also have the option of applying the adhesive to the back of the panels first.

-Step Four: Attach your first panel at the center line and give it some firm pressure.
+Attach your first panel at the center line and give it some firm pressure.

-Step Five: Place a very small bead of adhesive in the “dash” channel of your next ceiling tile then lock it into the other panel.
+Place a very small bead of adhesive in the “dash” channel of your next ceiling tile then lock it into the other panel.

-Step Six: Once the glue has about 15 minutes to set up, you can cut around the ceiling box with a razor knife.
+Once the glue has about 15 minutes to set up, you can cut around the ceiling box with a razor knife.
 The panels are thin enough to feel where you need to cut.
 Be sure to cut off the power first.

-Step Seven: Now all that’s left to do are the finishing touches such as crown molding and trim around the panels.
+Now, all that’s left to do are the finishing touches such as crown molding and trim around the panels.
 The 3/4” trim we applied around the outside edge of the panels was primed and painted before we nailed it in place.

 So, there you have it!
 After a few hours of work, we now have a ceiling that’s far from being bland, don’t you think?